-Does being home with your baby get a bit ho-hum some days?
+Does being home with your bub get a bit ho-hum some days and made you bored with your baby?
 Yes?
 Does it mean you’re a bad parent?

-For centuries parents have been staying home full time with their offspring, having the same secret thoughts-“ Gosh I adore this amazing miracle I’ve created, and I love watching them grow and develop, but sometimes…well…I’m just a bit bored really”SEE ALSO: Decoding Your Baby’s Cries
+For centuries parents have been staying home full time with their offspring, having the same secret thoughts-” Gosh I adore this amazing miracle I’ve created, and I love watching them grow and develop.

 When Others Don’t Understand

 It can be difficult to explain to non-parents (or those who have forgotten) the extreme highs and lows of being at home with a baby.
 Some days can be full of surprise with your wee ones, the discovery of a first tooth, witnessing their first roll over and popping them in cuddly onesies and other seriously cute outfits.